jasonjiajs/manager_and_board_characteristics_code/README.md

     - 'Accumulated Wealth - Estimated Option'
     - 'Accumulated Wealth - Liquid Wealth'
     - 'Total Wealth - Total Wealth'
+  - Education Variables:
+    - 'Bachelors' (Here, the mean is the % of directors in a (company, year) that has a Bacherlors degree)
+    - 'Masters'
+    - 'MBA'
+    - 'PhD'
 - Categorical variables are aggregated by taking shares of counts across directors for each (Year x Company ID) pair.
 For example, the % of male and female directors in a particular (year, company).
   - Variables:
     - 'Director Experience - Gender'
     - 'Director Experience - Nationality Mix'
+- CEO and CFO-specific variables.
+In a few cases, there are 2 CEOs or 2 CFOs in one (company, year).
+For now, we choose the first one that appears in the table.
+  - Compensation Ratios Variables:
+    - 'CEO - Ratios - Bonus/ (Bonus&Salary)'
+    - 'CEO - Ratios - Equity Linked/ Total'
+    - 'CEO - Ratios - Performance/ Total'
+    - 'CEO - Ratios - %Change from Last Period'
+    - 'CEO - Ratios - Wealth Delta'
+    - 'CFO - Ratios - Bonus/ (Bonus&Salary)'
+    - 'CFO - Ratios - Equity Linked/ Total'
+    - 'CFO - Ratios - Performance/ Total'
+    - 'CFO - Ratios - %Change from Last Period'
+    - 'CFO - Ratios - Wealth Delta'
+  - Education Variables:
+    - 'CEO - Highest Ranked Degree - Institution Name' (Degrees are 'ranked' in the order: PhD > MBA > Masters > Bachelors.
+The highest ranked degree here is the degree in the highest rank.
+If there are multiple degrees in the highest rank, the first row is chosen.)
+    - 'CEO - Highest Ranked Degree - InstitutionID*'
+    - 'CEO - Highest Ranked Degree - Qualification'
+    - 'CEO - Highest Ranked Degree - Country'
+    - 'CFO - Highest Ranked Degree - Institution Name'
+    - 'CFO - Highest Ranked Degree - InstitutionID*'
+    - 'CFO - Highest Ranked Degree - Qualification'
+    - 'CFO - Highest Ranked Degree - Country'
 - Firm identifiers are added on by merging on Company ID.
   - Variables:
     - 'CIK Code'